YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

 ```julia
 statelength(l::AbstractGNNLayer) = 1 + length(other states) # 1 for the graph
 ```
-3. Define the constructor(s) that have the keyword argument `initialgraph=initialgraph`.
+Step 3.
+Define the constructor(s) that have the keyword argument `initialgraph=initialgraph`.
 ```julia
 function MyGNNLayer(...; initialgraph=initialgraph)
   initalgraph = wrapgraph(initialgraph) # always wrap initialgraph so the input can be a graph or a function
   MyGNNLayer{typeof(initialgraph), ...}(initialgraph,...)
 end
 ```
-4. Define the forward pass.
+Step 4.
+Define the forward pass.
 Keep in mind that the graph is stored in `st`.
 It is recommended to store nontrainable node features on the graph.
 ```julia
 function (l::MyGNNLayer)(x,ps,st)
   g = st.graph